Monjinn/NoteSafe/README.md

 - After that you can add entries

 ![Entry1](/images/new_entry1.png)

+- Additionally you can generate a random password for a new login

 ![Entry2](/images/new_entry2.png)

 - After adding an entry it will be shown on the main screen.
 And user credentials can be copied to clipboard.